BrendanJohn/e28/independent-study/README.md

 Initial released in February 2014.

 Vue is described as a progressive framework, meaning it can be incorporated into existing projects incrementally as needed.
-This is beneficial for developers because they are able to sprinkle in the effeciencies and dynamic front-end features of vue without starting over from scratch.
+This is beneficial for developers because they are able to sprinkle in the effeciencies and dynamic front-end features of vue without starting over from scratch. //TODO this is from class, expand on this with more evidence

 Vue is driven entirely by the open source community, whereas Angular and React have a significant share of Google and Facebook employees contributing to the repositories. //TODO more research here
 Low barrier to entry due to it being a template-centric library